uptonking/note4yaoo/note-react-blog.md

 ```

 - The reason this is problematic is because `useEffect` is going to do a referential equality check on options between every render,
-  - and thanks to the way JavaScript works, `options` will be new every time
+  - and thanks to the way JavaScript works options` will be new every time
   - so when React tests, whether `options` changed between renders, it'll always evaluate to `true` ,
   - meaning the `useEffect` callback will be called after every render rather than only when `bar` and `baz` change.